-Experimental insulin drug prevents low blood sugarJune 25th, 2012 in Diabetes /
+Experimental insulin drug prevents low blood sugarJune 25, 2012 in Medicine & Health / Diabetes

 An experimental insulin drug prevented low blood sugar among diabetic patients more often than a popular drug on the market, a new study finds.
 The results will be presented at The Endocrine Society's 94th Annual Meeting in Houston.

 Nearly 26 million people in the United States have diabetes, which can cause blood sugar, or glucose, to climb to dangerously high levels.
 While treatment with the hormone insulin can help control blood sugar, it sometimes leads to abnormally low levels, or hypoglycemia.
 Symptoms of low blood sugar include headaches, tremors, and even seizures, so it is critical to develop medications that control blood sugar without causing extreme drops.